huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 * Static Public IP address
 * You are charged if not used
 * Associated with a private IP address on the instance

+## NAT Instance vs NAT Gateway

+NAT Instance:

+* Managed by you
+* Can you as a bastion host
+* Scale up (instance type) manually and use enhanced networking
+* Neet to assign Security Group

+NAT Gateway

+* Managed by AWS
+* Cannot access through SSH
+* Elastic scalability up to 45Gbps
+* No Security Group